Technics SL-J2

 The Technics SL-J2 is a quartz-controlled direct-drive fully automatic turntable system produced by Technics between 1984 and 1988.
 It features a linear tracking tonearm with an optical sensor that allows for the kind of track-skipping more typical of CD players.
-The sensor also detects the size of the record sitting on the platter (7-inch, 10-inch, or 12-inch), which allows the needle to drop precisely on the first track.
+The sensor also detects the size of the record sitting on the platter (7-inch or 12-inch), which allows the needle to drop precisely on the first track.
+10-inch records must be played manually.

 Product description

 From the original Technics SL-J2 brochure:

 "Who else but Technics could put so much high performance, and so many convenient features in such a slim body?
 The SL-J2 features the outstanding rotational speed accuracy of quartz-referenced direct drive, and a linear tracking tonearm for perfect tracing accuracy.
 The convenient skip/search/direct access function allows you to skip over selections you don't want to hear.
 A separate, easy-to-read Music Select LED confirms your skip/search commands."